ThammisettiUshaSree/InnovativeSphere_Project/README.md

 4. Push to your branch (`git push origin feature/your-feature-name`).
 5. Open a pull request with a detailed description of your changes.

-For more details, please read our [Contributing Guidelines](CONTRIBUTING.md).
-If you’re new to open-source, we’ve marked some issues with the `good first issue` label to help you get started!
+For more details, please read my [Contributing Guidelines](CONTRIBUTING.md).
+If you’re new to open-source, I’ve marked some issues with the `good first issue` label to help you get started!

 ---